Buying your home could be the most important purchase you ever make.

 Most lenders have a selection of mortgages with a product fee on certain deals.

-Most lenders charge a fee for having the property you're buying valued.
+Most lenders charge a fee for valuing the property you’re buying.

 Legal searches and fees